RawadAlaryan/Sorting-Algorithms/README.md

 ### Description:
-This repository contains info about Sorting Algorithms Fundamentals and their Implementation in Java Programming Language.
+This repository contains info about Sorting Algorithms Fundamentals and their Implementation in Java Programming Language.<br/>
+All code is implemented using Java with Steps and Comments included inside the source classes.<br/>
+All code is Tested and Benchmarked using a Testing Framework inside the test package.

 ### Technologies:
-- Oracle Java SE API
+- Programming Language: Java SE API
-- Apache Maven
-- Eclipse IDE
+- Development IDE: Eclipse IDE
+- Packaging and Building: Apache Maven
+- Testing Environment: JUnit 5 Jupiter

 ### Fundamentals of Sorting Algorithms:
 #### Definition of a Sorting Algorithm:
-A Sorting Algorithm is an algorithm that puts elements of a Collection (array, list, ...) in a certain order.
+A�Sorting Algorithm�is an�algorithm�that puts elements of a Collection (Array, List, Set etc...)�in a certain�order.
 <ul>
     <li>If they are Numbers, then we do numerical ordering.</li>
     <li>If they are Strings, Characters, then we do alphabetical ordering.</li>